icoen/CS230P/README.md

 <h2>Dataset</h2>

-After preprocessing, the dataset is divided in 6 files, democrat and republican files for each of the train development and test sets with an 80/10/10 split.
+We use a balanced dataset comprised of 86,460 labeled tweets from [Kaggle](https://www.kaggle.com/kapastor/democratvsrepublicantweets/version/1).
+After text preprocessing, the dataset is divided in 6 files, democrat and republican files for each of the train development and test sets with an 80/10/10 split.
 These are in the Datasets/trainvaltest folder.

 <h2>LSTM-Attention Hyperparameter Search</h2>
 To run the Hyperparameter search, run: